vanhp/fastMLBlog/ML-section/_posts/2020-09-18-ML-tabular.md

           rotation_value=45,formatting='{:,.3f}');

 ```

 ### Extrapolation and Neural Networks

-The value in the dataset determine the min and maximum value that Random forest can be.
+The value in the dataset determine the minimum and maximum value that Random forest can be.
 It cannot extrapolate value that beyon this boundary

 ### Finding Out-of-Domain Data

-The test dataset and train,validation dataset may not have the same distribution pattern.
-Especially,data that don't fit the general norm of rest of dataset.
+Sometime the test train, validation dataset may not have the same distribution pattern.
+Especially, data that don't fit the general norm of rest of dataset.
 If they are too much different this may skew the result.

 #### Using Random forest to help find uneven distribution

 If the either the test,validation set have the same distribution with the train set there should be no predicting power another word, it should be 0.
-step
+Here are step to find out:

 1. combine the train and validation
 2. create a dependent variable to reprent the data from each row
 3. build the RF